carloscfgos1980/PWA-FunCuba/README.md

 npm i react-router-dom
 npm i bootstrap-icons

+- Latelly I unistall reactstrap coz the model component was giving a warning of decapricating feature in te new future

 # 5. Install prettier (convert into clean code for deploying in github)

 5.1 Install package